-The 2024 exploration program will focus on defining higher grade mineralization at the base of the current Caserones Mineral Resource, as well as testing for a potential sulphide deposit that may exist beneath the Angelica oxide deposit.
-The planned exploration program is comprised of 12,900 m of drilling.
-Geophysical surveys consisting of ground (induced polarization/resistivity) and airborne audio frequency magnetics are planned to identify and prioritize future drill targeting.
-The total planned exploration expenditure is approximately \$14.7 million for 2024.
+As reported by Lundin, the 2025 exploration program will focus on defining higher grade mineralization at the base of the current Caserones mineral resource, continuing drilling to define hypogene sulphide mineralization beneath the Angelica oxide deposit and testing the undrilled target at El Potro.
+The planned exploration program is comprised of 18,000 m of drilling.
+Geophysical surveys consisting of ground (induced polarization/resistivity and magnetotellurics), borehole physical properties and possible completion of the 2024 airborne audio frequency magnetics are planned to identify and prioritize future drill targeting.
+The total planned exploration expenditure is approximately \$22.3 million for 2025.

-See "Capital Costs" above for Lundin's planned development activities at Caserones in 2024.
+See "Capital Costs" above for Lundin's planned development activities at Caserones in 2025.

-As reported by Lundin, production in 2023 and production guidance for 2024 are as tabulated below.
+As reported by Lundin, production in 2024 and production guidance for 2025 are as tabulated below.

-Caserones (100% basis) 2023 Actual (1) 2024 Guidance Copper production (t) 65,210 (2) 120,000-130,000 Molybdenum production (t) 2,024 2,500-3,000
+Caserones (100% basis) 2024 Actual 2025 Guidance Copper production (t) 124,761 (1) 115,000 - 125,000 Molybdenum production (t) 3,183